Ramón Gómez de la Serna

-Ramón Gómez de la Serna y Puig (Born July 3, 1888 in Madrid – Died January 13, 1963 in Buenos Aires) was a Spanish writer, dramatist and avant-garde agitator.
+Ramón Gómez de la Serna y Puig (July 3, 1888 – January 13, 1963), born in Madrid, was a Spanish writer, dramatist and avant-garde agitator.
 He strongly influenced surrealist film maker Luis Buñuel.

 Ramón Gómez de la Serna was especially known for "Greguería", a short form of poetry that roughly corresponds to the one-liner in comedy.
 The Gregueria is especially able to grant a new and often humorous perspective.
 Serna published over 90 works in all literary genres.
 In 1933, he was invited to Buenos Aires.
-He stayed there during the Spanish Civil War and the following Spanish State and died there.
+He stayed there through the Spanish Civil War and the following Spanish State till the end of his life.

 Biography

 Born into an upper-middle-class family, Gómez de la Serna refused to follow his father into law or politics and soon adopted the marginal lifestyle of a bohemian bourgeois artist, writing for the journal Prometeo, funded by his father between 1908 and 1912.
 In April 1909 Gómez de la Serna published the manifesto of futurism in the magazine which was translated by him into Spanish.

 During the First World War, Gómez became Spain's chief exponent of avant-garde writing, establishing a base in the literary tertulia he founded at the centre of Madrid.